Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Introduction

 \section{Introduction}

 The rise of mobile devices has greatly enriched people's lives in this digital era.
-As the dominator of current mobile device market, Android reserves over 82.8\% of the entire smartphone market share \cite{idc2015marketshare}.
-Andy Rubin, the VP of Google stated on his twitter that the number of Android devices activated per day has reach 1.3 millions in past few years \cite{andyTwitter}.
-The global gross shipments of Android devices is expected to grow from 1.2 billion in 2015 to 1.54 billions in 2019 \cite{idc2015growth}.
-The over-reliance on mobile devices makes people save all the data regardless of personal or business purpose onto their smartphone or tablet, which may lead their privacy under exposure if no proper protection has been enforced.
+As the dominator of current mobile device market, Android has reserved over 77.3\% of the global smartphone market share by July of 2018 \cite{gs2018marketshare}.

+At the moment of this paper being drafted, the global number of monthly active Android devices has exceeded 2 billion \cite{ben2017google}.
+The over-reliance on mobile devices makes people save all the data regardless of personal or business purpose onto their smartphones or tablets, which may lead their privacy under exposure if no proper protection has been enforced.

-Android is well-known by its rich functionality and customisation, but there are still some requirements which cannot be implemented by using the official APIs.
-Google creates a collection of permission labels to define the privilege of apps running on Android OS.
-Some actions like reading the content displaying on the screen, in another word taking screenshot, was marked as \textit{signature level} permission, hence are not allowed to be realised by the third party application.
-As long as the requirement of users exists, the developers would never stop to push the boundary.
+Android is well-known by its rich functionality and customization, but there are still some features that could not be implemented merely using the official application programming interfaces (APIs).
+Google creates a collection of permission labels to define the privilege of apps running on Android operating system (OS).
+Some actions like reading the content displaying on the screen, in another word taking screenshot and screen recording, are marked as \emph{signature} level permissions, hence are not allowed to be realized by common third party apps.
+However, as long as the requirement of users exists, the developers would never stop to push the boundary.
 For that reason, developers are all motivated and successfully come up with two approaches to solve the permission dilemma, namely ``rooting the phone'' and ``ADB workaround''.

-Rooting the devices could enable users to gain the administration privileges to do anything they want such as removing pre-installed apps, unlocking more functionalities, or sometimes just simply changing the theme of UI.
-According to a statistic done by Kristijan Lucic in 2014 \cite{ah2014phoneroot}, there are over 27.44\% users indicating that they have rooted their smartphones to remove redundant and useless pre-installed applications.
-However, there are several security issues behind the ``rooting'' because it disables the permission mechanism on Android system.